 Head weight also influences tone and playing.
 My new hammers are single-sided with adjustable head weight.
-My old style single-sided heads were relatively light weight while my double-sided heads are a heavier, medium weight.
+My old style single-sided heads were relatively light weight while my old style double-sided heads were a heavier, medium weight.
 All else being equal, heavier heads produce a deeper, rounder tone that is a bit more thumpy.
 Lighter heads produce a brighter, sharper, more pure tone with minimal thump and a bit more volume.
 For playing feel and all-around tone, the ideal weight is generally somewhere in between.
 Light heads can be padded to be less sharp and bright; heavier heads can have harder pads (or no pads at all) to create a sharper and brighter tone.
 Heavier heads also bounce at a slower, more controllable rate making them nice for some bounce techniques.
 Shaft flex should suit head weight.
-My carbon shafts are optimized for each head weight; lighter heads require a more flexible shaft for best playing action.
-For smaller dulcimers, the heavier heads can bring out a deeper sound.
+My carbon shafts are optimized for the ideal medium head weight.
+For smaller dulcimers, heavier heads might bring out a deeper sound.
 Large, deep sounding dulcimers sometimes sound most attractive with light weight heads that have some padding.
 My carbon hammers are supplied with a well-balanced head of medium weight.

 Tone is even influenced by the width and thickness of the striking surface.
 For my dulcimers I prefer a relatively wide, thin surface which tunes the heads in a way that promotes a slightly warmer and less sharp tone.
 A softer playing touch will also trend in that sound direction, but there are times when you just have to hit that dulcimer hard and play loud!
 Again, a softer pad will lessen the sharper tone of narrow hammers.